Frequently Asked Questions

 Q: What the heck are burnt ends?

 A: The short answer: Brisket.
 The longer answer: Briskets have two ends, a “flat” end and a “point” end.
 We smoke the whole brisket and then use the flats for our sliced brisket.
 For the points, we trim most of the fat off, put more dry rub on them and then smoke them again for another couple of hours.
-Then we roughly chop the meat up into chunks, add some BBQ sauce and cook them again until tender.
+Then we roughly chop the meat up into chunks and cook them again until tender.
 These so-called “burnt ends” have a different flavor from the sliced brisket, having been smoked more, and most of the chunks have a bit of the “char” or “bark” on them from the outside of the points.
 They are very tender and flavorful (and don’t really resemble anything “burnt”).

 Q: Do you just do baby back ribs?
 Why don’t you do spare ribs/St. Louis-style ribs?